simonmorley/homepage/README.md

 We were in Techstars Berlin 2017 - some of the best times of my startup life were spent between Berlin and Shoreditch.
 If you were in Techstars too, you can find me on Discord.

+The company I currently work at (Vaultoro) was also on the Techstars program and is still 100% in start-up mode :)

 ## Software languages

 I've used the following extensively in production environments: